Eliascm17/workspace/README.md

 # Programs

-A collection of Solana programs by Faktor Finance.
+A collection of open-source payments primitives for Solana.